Chintanpatel24/Matt/CONTRIBUTING.md

 2. Make your changes and write tests if applicable.
 3. Verify that all linting, vetting, testing, and building checks pass cleanly.
 4. Push your branch and submit a Pull Request.

-## Code of Conduct

-Please be respectful and constructive in all communication channels.